 Over time, the word haint drifted into the lexicon of other groups living in South Carolina, and then into other states.
 Now, you’ll hear the word throughout the American Southeast.
 “Haint” is used in abundance in my home in the Tennessee Appalachians.

 I like to argue that haint specifically refers to scary stuff.
 Happy ghosts, good entities, and Grandma’s spirit tottering around in the attic would not be considered haints.
-A haint is something you don’t want in your house.
+In paranormal Southern folklore, a haint is something you don’t want in your house.
 And, where I grew up, a haint could also refer to something less—definable, such as a demonic spirit or an evil witch.

 What is haint blue?